kubernetes/kubernetes/docs/admin/kubelet.md

       --read-only-port=10255: The read-only port for the Kubelet to serve on with no authentication/authorization (set to 0 to disable)
       --really-crash-for-testing[=false]: If true, when panics occur crash.
 Intended for testing.
       --reconcile-cidr[=true]: Reconcile node CIDR with the CIDR specified by the API server.
 No-op if register-node or configure-cbr0 is false. [default=true]
-      --register-node[=true]: Register the node with the apiserver (defaults to true if --api-servers is set) --register-schedulable[=true]: Register the node as schedulable.
+      --register-node[=true]: Register the node with the apiserver (defaults to true if --api-server is set) --register-schedulable[=true]: Register the node as schedulable.
 No-op if register-node is false. [default=true] --registry-burst=10: Maximum size of a bursty pulls, temporarily allows pulls to burst to this number, while still not exceeding registry-qps.
 Only used if --registry-qps > 0
       --registry-qps=5: If > 0, limit registry pull QPS to this value.
 If 0, unlimited. [default=5.0]